Skip to Content

 Bonus: think hard about whether you want to use any detergent, and if so, what kind.

 I find that a long soak in a cold sink followed by gentle hand agitation and a little rubbing with my thumbs is usually enough to get any grime out.
-Because wool is a naturally odor-resistant material, the socks usually don’t get too stinky.
+Because wool is naturally odor resistant, the socks usually don’t get too stinky.

 Your mileage may vary, though, and I am always in favor of things being thoroughly clean over their being perfectly pristine.
+You probably don’t want to use your regular detergent, though, because it’ll be too strong.
 If you’re concerned about the dye being colorfast, try soaking some scraps of leftover yarn, first.
+You can also try using a wool wash like Soak or Eucalan, which are formulated for delicate wool items and will be less likely to cause felting.

 Frequently Asked Questions about Caring for Handknit Socks